 But before UC students run to research and solve, they must walk through the many complex factors and features that characterize global health today.

-Online courses – launched this fall by the UC Global Health Institute (UCGHI) and the university’s Innovative Learning Technology Initiative (ILTI) – offer undergraduates throughout UC opportunities to explore a discipline that is growing in popularity.
+Online courses – launched this fall by the UC Global Health Institute (UCGHI) and the university’s Innovative Learning Technology Initiative (ILTI) – offer students throughout UC opportunities to explore a discipline that is growing in popularity.
 The suite of courses – two this fall and four more later in the year – may set many on career paths in global health.

 The UCGHI classes are the first system-wide suite of online courses offered by UC, and the UCGHI and ILTI partnership has the potential to connect renowned global health faculty with students from all 10 campuses.